confirmordeny/supraverden/docs/CRITERIA_FOR_INCLUSION.md

 # Excluded

+## Defunct organisations
+Defunct organisations that still exist legally but are thought to be completely inactive are not generally included for practical reasons.
+The focus is on active entities.

 ## Treaties not resulting in a new organisation
 Often countries enter into formal agreements to co-operate but no new organisation is created.
 These will not be included.
 As an example, AUKUS is an alliance between three countries (Australia, the United Kingdom and the United States) but the treaty does not create a new legal person.